hTw-The-Legend/in-case-of-invinity/README.md

 Freetype, the library for bitmap-font, is not supported for html

-If you configure local.properties use this "/" as folder seperator for path
+If you configure local.properties use this "/" as folder seperator for path - Android currently not supported

 Setup the git-user in the .git\config file like this: